Many or all companies we feature compensate us. Compensation and editorial

 Purchasing physical gold is a popular way to diversify investments and protect wealth in the event of inflation or an economic crisis.
 However, you need to put careful thought into how you store your gold.
 You don’t want to lose it or have it stolen.

 When it comes to storage for physical gold, you have three main options: in a vault, in a bank, or at home.
 Each has pros and cons, and some storage may not be suitable for certain types of gold.
-In this guide, we will walk through each one to help you make the best choice for your situation.
+Here’s what to know to make the best choice.

 Click the storage option in the table below for more details—or keep reading to get the full story on all three.